Non-ergodicity in open quantum systems through quantum feedback

+A closer look at Fig.~{\ref{Individual3-4-together} shows that there are two very distinct types of dynamics.
+Some quantum trajectories persistently show an overall increase in the mean number of photons inside the cavity and move further and further away from the vacuum state.
+In other cases, the mean number of photons inside the resonator remains relatively small, decreases further and the system is extremely likely to eventually reach the vacuum state.
+This is not surprising, as photon emissions at a relatively high rate attract more feedback pulses, thereby further increasing the mean number of photons inside the resonator.
+In the absence of registered emissions and feedback pulses, the no-photon time evolution continuously reduces the field amplitude (c.f.~Eq.~(\ref{exact3})).
+As we shall see below, the vacuum is the only stationary state of the experimental setup in Fig.~\ref{Setup2}.

-In this subsection, we have a closer look at the time-dependence of expectation value averaged over a large ensemble of individual quantum trajectories.
-Since the cavity field remains always in a coherent state, the density matrix $\rho_{\rm I} (t)$, which allows us to calculate the expectation value $\langle A \rangle_t = {\rm Tr} \left( A \rho_{\rm I} (t) \right)$ of an observable $A$ at any time $t$, needs to be a statistical mixture of coherent states.
-Hence, without restrictions we can assume that
+Since the cavity field remains always in a coherent state, its density matrix $\rho_{\rm I} (t)$ in the interaction picture always represents a statistical mixture of coherent states.
+Hence we can assume without restrictions that

+where $P(\alpha,t)$ denotes the probability to find a single subsystem of a large ensemble of optical cavities with the same initial state at time $t$ prepared in $|\alpha \rangle$.
+Substituting this form of the density matrix into the master equation in Eq.~(\ref{Cavity master equation feedback0}) and using the properties of coherent states, we find that

-where the $P(\alpha,t)$ denote time-dependent probabilities.
-Taking this into account, using Eqs.~(\ref{displacement}) and (\ref{Cavity master equation feedback2}) and calculating the density matrix $\rho_{\rm I}$ with $\dot{\rho}_{\rm I} = 0$, we find that the cavity possesses a unique stationary state $\rho_{\rm ss}$.
+Looking at the various matrix elements of this operator, we find that the cavity possesses a unique stationary state $\rho_{\rm ss}$ with $\dot{\rho}_{\rm I} (t)= 0$.
 As one would expect, this state is the vacuum state of the resonator,

-As we have seen already in the previous subsection, when reaching this state the dynamics of the resonator come to a hold.
-However, Fig.~\ref{Int1} shows that often the cavity does not reach this state.
-For a wide range of initial states $|\alpha_{\rm S} (0) \rangle$, there is a significant probability for the mean number of photons inside the cavity to continue to grow in time.